simon-ritchie/apysc/docs_src/source/graphics_begin_fill.md

 **[Returns]**

-- `fill_color`: String
+- `fill_color`: Color
-  - Current fill color.
-If it is not set, it returns the `COLORLESS` constant.
+  - Current fill-color.
+If not be set, this interface returns a `COLORLESS` constant.

 <hr>